ORLM: A Customizable Framework in Training Large Models for Automated Optimization Modeling: Analysis and Discussion

-\subsection{Ablation Study on {\sc OR-Instruct} Augmentations}
+\subsubsection{Ablation Study on {\sc OR-Instruct} Augmentations}

-To further verify the effectiveness of the augmentations in {\sc OR-Instruct}, we conducted detailed ablation experiments to study the effects of altering objectives and constraints, rephrasing questions, and incorporating multiple modeling techniques.
-Specifically, we selected a controlled sample size of 3K with certain augmentations from the {\sc OR-Instruct} data, and then used these to train the LLaMA-3-8B model with the same hyper-parameters across all experiments.
-The results are presented in Table \ref{tab:ablation}.
+To further verify the effectiveness of the augmentations in {\sc OR-Instruct}, we conduct detailed ablation experiments to study the effects of altering objectives and constraints, rephrasing questions, and incorporating multiple modeling techniques. {Specifically, we construct four distinct datasets, each comprising 3,000 instances, drawn from the {\sc OR-Instruct} data but employing different augmentation strategies.
+These datasets are then utilized to train the LLaMA-3-8B model, maintaining consistent hyperparameters across all experimental conditions.} The results are presented in Table \ref{tab:ablation}.
 Training data with all three augmentations (denoted as Full Augmentations) achieves a base performance of 68.6\% in micro average and 55.7\% in macro average.
 Removing any of the three augmentations from the base setting leads to a performance drop across all benchmarks, both in micro and macro averages.
 Rephrasing questions seems slightly more important than the other two.
-Overall, the results show that all three augmentations contribute to general performance, proving their effectiveness in enhancing the \textit{Problem-solution Diversity}.
+Overall, the results show that all three augmentations contribute to general performance, proving their effectiveness in enhancing the \textit{data diversity}.